-While the 'whole family' approach is recognised as best practice, there are times when this may not always act in the best interest of the family and families have that choice.
+While the 'whole family' approach is recognised as best practice, there are times when this may not always be in the best interest of the family.
+In some cases, the family members outside may be better off separating themselves from the person in prison.
+Families should have that choice.

-1 Prisoners who maintain family ties are up to six times less likely to reoffend after release (Holt & Miller 1972; Hairston 1991).
+&lt;sup>1 Prisoners who maintain family ties are up to six times less likely to reoffend after release (Holt & Miller 1972; Hairston 1991).
 Exact estimates vary, with the lowest rate - 39% - cited by the Ministry of Justice in 2009 (Ministry of Justice and Department for Children, Schools & Families) 2009